Nessworthy/chrome-extension-aws-quicksearch/README.md

 * All features supported in old and new UI console versions.

+## Usage / Security

+Concerned about security?
+Please see the [security policy](SECURITY.md) for more information.

+Feel free to get in touch about any concerns you may have.

 ## Bugs / Issues / Feature Requests

 Please use the GitHub issue tracker to report any feedback.